ecadlabs/signatory/integration_test/README.md

 The version of Signatory that is run is defined by an environment variable named `IMAGE`.

-The `octez-client` that is run by the tests is provided by the `tezos` container, not the `octez-client` that is onboard the `flextesa` image, so that official `tezos` image releases can be used.
+The `octez-client` that is run by the tests is provided by the `tezos` container.
 The version of `tezos` container is defined by an environment variable named `OCTEZ_VERSION`.

 Currently, it is always the `latest` version of the `flextesa` image that is run by the tests.
 The economic protocol run by flextesa is defined by an environment variable named `PROTOCOL`